Sarafian/VSSTests/Powershell/README.md

 ## The Modules directory

 Create all modules withing the `Modules` directory as powershell pipeline expects them.
 You don't have to worry about the `.psm1` location.
 Every module must have a matching Pester test script.
-* Basic is a simple module with one commandlet `Get-String`.
-[Get-String.Tests.ps1](Modules/Basic/Get-String.Tests.ps1) is intenioally failing on one test.
+* DemoPester is a simple module to demonstrate Pester error checking.

 ## The ISEScripts directory
 Create all scripts for `PowerShellISE` in [ISEScripts](ISEScripts)